Palette-Labs-Inc/registry/packages/registry-sdk/README.md

   ]
 ```

-In the output, you will receive an object containing the noode UID and it's contents.
+In the output, you will receive an object containing the node UID and it's contents.

 ### Signing Headers
 During registration, a Node Operator creates a public private key pair.
 The public key is stored on the blockchain in the network registry along with a unique identifier.
 When communicating with other Node's in the network, a *sending* Node Operator signs the data that they are sending over the network, including the signature hash in the header of the HTTP request.
 When this message is received by a *receiving* Node, they should query the registry for the *sending* Node's public key and use the signature in the request header to decrypt the message.
-If the message is successfully decrypted and the status of the *sending* Node is `VERIFIED`, the *receiving* Node Operator can know that the *sending* Node Operator is properly registered and their message should be processed.
+If the message is successfully decrypted and the status of the *sending* Node is `VERIFIED`, the *receiving* Node Operator can know that the *sending* Node Operator is properly registered and their message has not been tampered.
 If the *sending* Node Operator's message is unable to be decrypted, the *receiving* Node Operator should respond to the *sending* Node Operators request with an error code.

 ---
 # HTTP Server-to-server Message Signatures